AImissq/r-bot/README.md

 register your app in reddit developer (settings/apps (register as script type app)

+leave the first URL submission box empty on the register app form

 in URL redirect on the register app form use http://localhost:80

 make a note of the credentials produced (note app ID is top left of form)